mog96/tock-ping/README.md

 [imix running Tock OS] ))) ((( [imix running Tock OS] <----> [Raspberry Pi running Linux] <----> Internet
 ```

 The second imix will transfer packets to and from the Raspberry Pi using SLIP.
-A one-way SLIP implementation lives [here](https://github.com/mog96/tock/tree/mog-radio-slip/userland/examples/radio_rx_slip_tx).
-It is written in userspace, and writes received packets over serial using `printf()`.

-Files in this repo:
+## Files in this repo:
-- [`serial_log.py`](https://github.com/mog96/tock-ping/blob/master/serial_log.py): Reads from serial on the Raspberry pi and prints to the console.
+- [`serial_log.py`](https://github.com/mog96/tock-ping/blob/master/serial_log.py): Reads from serial on the Raspberry Pi and prints to the console.
--
+- [`tun_ping.py`](https://github.com/mog96/tock-ping/blob/master/tun_ping.py): An first stab at stuffing packets into a Linux network interface by setting up a tunnel device.

+## Files related to this repo:
+- [`radio_rx_slip_tx`](https://github.com/mog96/tock/tree/mog-radio-slip/userland/examples/radio_rx_slip_tx): Tock userspace program that implements SLIP in one direction.
+Writes all radio packets received to serial using `printf()`.